-On the world scene, Nehru will always be associated with the non-aligned movement, a driving force for change in which he was one of the founding fathers and continued to help guide as it played a vital role in helping to define the shape of post-World War II international society.
-It was an initiative for peaceful co-existence, decolonization and regional co-operation that arose from the third world -- recalling other older such initiatives from the South like that of Simon Bolivar, the "Liberator" of Latin America, in the early 19th century.
+On the world scene, Nehru will always be associated with the non-aligned movement, a driving force for change in which he was one of the founding fathers and which he continued to help guide as it played a vital role in helping to define the shape of post-World War II international society.
+It was an initiative for peaceful coexistence, decolonisation and regional cooperation that arose from the third world-recalling other older such initiatives from the South like that of Simon Bolivar, the "Liberator" of Latin America, in the early 19th century.

-The non-aligned nations are expected to meet here in Delhi next March.
-I think that makes this year's Nehru Memorial Lecture a timely and appropriate occasion to discuss the challenge that the non-aligned movement confronts today -- in a world torn by fear of nuclear annihilation, economic disorder, political fragmentation, conflict and drift and a vulnerability that aggravates our sense of uncertainty and unpredictability.
+The non-aligned nations are expected to meet in Delhi next March and this makes it appropriate to discuss the challenge that the non-aligned movement confronts today-in a world torn by fear of nuclear annihilation, economic disorder, political fragmentation, conflict and drift and a vulnerability that aggravates our sense of uncertainty and unpredictability.